OpenFranko/OpenFranko/README.md

 Open source C++ implementation of Franko: The Crazy Revenge engine

 Motivation:
 Franko: The Crazy Revenge is a Polish cult classic video game from the Amiga computer.
-The goal of this project is to make a implementation that will run on any computer/operating system, and will be modable.
+The goal of this project is to make a implementation that will run on any computer/operating system, and will be easy to modify.

-THE PROJECT IS WIP
+THIS PROJECT IS WIP, SOME PARTS OF THE CODEBASE WERE DEVELOPED WITH ASSISTANCE OF LLM

 # Build instructions